-Investigation of media, tools and techniques employed in ceramics, sculpture and other 3 dimensional forms of visual expression.
-Materials used may include stoneware clay, plaster, stone, wood, fabric, metals and found objects.
-Techniques employed may include the ceramic techniques of hand building and wheel throwing and the sculpture techniques of modeling, carving, welding, assemblage and installation.
+Investigation of media, tools, and techniques employed in ceramics, sculpture, and other three-dimensional forms of visual expression.
+Materials used may include stoneware clay, plaster, stone, wood, fabric, metals, and found objects.
+Techniques employed may include the ceramic techniques of hand building and wheel throwing and the sculpture techniques of modeling, carving, welding, assemblage, and installation.

 ART 2050 – Printmaking: Intaglio

 This course is an exploration of relief woodcuts and linoleum block printing.
 Various approaches to relief, along with both the history and theory of the techniques, are investigated.

 This course explores a variety of intaglio printing processes such as etching, engraving, drypoint, and aquatint.
 Students create plates with metal and plastic using traditional and contemporary techniques in black and white as well as color.

 Basic techniques of black and white photography.
 Includes an introduction to camera mechanics, processing techniques, and photographic criticism.

 This course is an introduction to the basic principles of visual communication, including an introduction to problem-solving strategies, symbolic association, and the problem of effective communication in a global culture.
 Students will explore the relationships between form and content, word and image, and practice the selection, organization and presentation of information in the form of text and images.